-Absolute carbon emissions (scope 1 & 2) by asset class (as at 31/12/22)
+Absolute Carbon Emissions (tCO2e) by asset class as at 31/12/2023

 Please note that this chart excludes emissions from LDI assets.
 Please refer to the detailed descriptions of what each asset class includes in the Strategy section of this report.